 Gediminas is the creative genius behind everything visual at amCharts.
 If you find something that looks good here, it’s probably G who designed it.

-Ty and Peter — our cartography specialists — work maps.
+Ty — our cartography specialist — works maps.

 Paul, operating from his house in Hawaii, pitches in as a technological consultant, developer of a few plugins and platform components (Angular, React) as well as lending a hand with new products we currently have cooking in our oven.

-Alan handles communication with the outside world to ensure that we keep our finger on the pulse of the broader developer community and help it get the most out of amCharts.
+Alan handles communication with the outside world to ensure that we keep our finger on the pulse of the broader developer community and help it get the most out of amCharts, as well as leads Chart Editor project.

 That’s about it.